kapella-hub/monitor_report_agent/README.md

 Run history is automatically trimmed after each execution to keep at most `MAX_RUN_HISTORY_PER_MONITOR` records per monitor (default: 200), so long-running deployments don't accumulate unbounded history.
 Set the environment variable to adjust retention.

+Each run record stores the `llm_provider` and `llm_provider_metadata` (e.g., OpenAI model name or Amazon Q region/app ID) so you can verify which backend produced a given result when debugging.

 ### LLM contract

 The LLM receives a monitoring prompt and aggregated logs grouped by labels like `[FULL_LOGS]` and `[ERRORS]`.
 Providers must return JSON with: